 If a person has received a high-voltage shock, seek medical attention immediately.
 Burns should be treated and an effort made to prevent infection for lower-voltage shocks.

-If you or a loved one has been the victim of electric shock in the Orlando, Florida area, please contact the Florida Firm of Colling Gilbert Wright & Carter.
+If you or a loved one has been the victim of electric shock in the Orlando, Florida area, please contact Colling Gilbert Wright & Carter using our online form or by calling (855) 880-4741 today.